breadboardengineer1234/ZoneService/README.md

 ### Initialization
 While initialization performance is not as important as runtime performance, it's still a sign of the library's overall efficiency.
 In my opinion, any library that cannot register more than 100K zones has some serious performance issues.
 Furthermore, if a library crashes when registering 10k zones, it'll freeze the game for a few seconds when registering 1000 zones, cause lag spikes when registering 100 zones, etc; that is, the threshold for lag/stutters is much lower than that for crashes.

 That said, ZoneService does sacrifice some initialization performance in exchange for more favorable runtime performance.
-Specifically, it does extra work computing/caching certain values to minimize the amount of runtime work.
+Specifically, it does extra work computing/caching certain values to minimize the amount of runtime work, which explains why it's slightly slower than QuickZone in the initialization test.